Angle Icon

 6 common concerns about the adoption of AI in healthcare

-It's easy to be an AI skeptic — there's so much to care about: patient privacy, HIPAA compliance, and clinical precision.
+It's easy to be an AI skeptic — there's so much to care about: patient data privacy, HIPAA compliance, and clinical precision.

 After all, the stakes are high.
-A misunderstood medication name, an incorrect diagnosis code, or a privacy breach can have serious implications.
+A misunderstood medication name, an incorrect diagnosis code, or a data privacy breach can have serious implications.

 1. Data security and HIPAA compliance